Jim Jonsin: Music career

-In the late 1990s, Jonsin was no longer on tour and returned to Miami to produce more bass records and eventually landed a position as an engineer at Slip N Slide records.
-At the label Jim produced records for Trick Daddy and Trina.
-In 2004 Jonsin went on to write and produce Trick Daddy's hit single "Let's Go" (featuring Lil Jon & Twista).
-Soon after the success of this song Jonsin went on to work with Miami rapper Pitbull and produced "Dammit Man" off the rapper's debut album M.I.A.M.I., which was certified Gold.
-The music industry began to take notice of the Miami-based producer and Jonsin was tapped by Bad Boy Records to produce a record for the group which was made widely popular by the MTV reality show, Making the Band, Danity Kane.
-Jonsin produced their single entitled "Show Stopper" which went on to be certified Gold by the RIAA.
+In the late 1990s, Jonsin was no longer on tour and returned to Miami to produce more bass records, and ultimately landed a position as an engineer at the locally-based Slip-N-Slide Records.
+From his tenure, Jonsin produced songs for Trick Daddy and Trina.
+Jonsin wrote and produced the former's 2004 single "Let's Go" (featuring Lil Jon and Twista).
+Soon after the success of this song, Jonsin began working with Miami native Pitbull and produced his 2004 single "Dammit Man" from the rapper's debut album M.I.A.M.I., which received gold certification by the RIAA.
+The music industry began to take notice of the Miami-based producer, and Jonsin was tapped by Bad Boy Records to produce for the group Danity Kane, who were made popular from the MTV reality series Making the Band.
+Jonsin produced their 2006 single "Show Stopper", which peaked at number eight on the Billboard Hot 100.

-In 2008, Jonsin wrote and produced for Lil Wayne's 5× platinum single "Lollipop" released in early 2008.
-The song was at #1 on Billboard's Hot 100 chart for 5 weeks which was the first time Lil Wayne had achieved this chart position.
-In addition to the chart success at the 51st Grammys Jonsin won for Best Rap Song.

-A few months after the release of "Lollipop", Jonsin followed up with writing and producing T.I.'s 5× platinum single "Whatever You Like".
-The song found cross over success and was on Billboard's Hot 100 for 7 weeks.
-"Whatever You Like" was also a popular ringmaster spending 18 weeks at the top of Billboard's Hot Ringmaster's chart.